The History of Durbanville and the Tygerberg

 Rust-en-Vrede Art Gallery

 The gallery is situated in an old Cape Dutch complex dating back to 1850 and is set in a beautifully landscaped garden.
-Once a month on a Saturday morning there is a craft market held in the gardens.

 10 Wellington Road